 Also known as the Holy Trinity Abbey, it is the only example of a church of the Trinitarian order in Ireland.
 The origin date of the Trinitarian order in Adare is unknown, but it has been debated that the foundation date could have been 1226.
 The abbey was rebuilt in 1272 by the 1st Earl of Kildare, John Thomas Fitzgerald, but was later dissolved in 1539.
 The 2nd Earl of Dunraven, Windham Quin, gifted the ruined abbey to the Catholic parish in 1824, and was restored by English architect, Philip Charles Hardwick, who was later hired in the building of Adare Manor in 1850.
 The church is currently the Roman Catholic parish church of Adare and is open to the public everyday between 8.00am and 6.00pm.
 Visit Monastic.ie for more information.

 On the grounds of the old Adare Manor Golf Course, the Franciscan Friary is a ruin situated by the river Maigue.
 The friary was founded in 1464 by Thomas, Earl of Kildare for Franciscan Friars of Strick Observance.
-It was later attached and burned by parliamentary forces in 1646.
+It was later attacked and burned by parliamentary forces in 1646.
 However, the remains of the friary are largely intact and remains an important element of Adare’s medieval history.
 To visit the ruins, it is recommended to call into the Adare Manor Golf Club for permission to do so as you will need to pass through their golf course.
 Visit Monastic.ie for more information.

 Adare Manor Museum